 If you receive any message asking you to enter a link or send information by mail, you should report it immediately.
 Banks never ask for this information by email.

-It would help if you improve the security of your bank account; you can change your password or activate all the security options to alert when entering from an unknown device.
+It would help to improve the security of your bank account; you can change your password or activate all the security options to alert you when someone logs in from an unknown device.